eljoey/BDO-Api-Helper/docs/search.md

 **Content examples**

-Returns a list of items in the following format
+Returns a list of items in the following format.

 ```json
 {